Open framework Control plane Evidence + replay

 1. Read the Spec for contracts, conformance, and minimum controls.

-2. Deploy bounded tier with gateway/firewall enforcement and evidence wiring.
+2. Deploy bounded tier with gateway enforcement and evidence wiring.

 3. Run conformance and increase autonomy only after must-pass checks succeed.